triggers/tmp-march-2021/README.md

      - Note: like before, the browser may become unresponsive for many minutes.
 Please wait until it becomes responsive again.

-  4. It is possible to capture pcap data using the LiquidMetal GUI, however because of new feature development.
-However, for this particular demo, it is currently better to capture pcap data from the command line.
+  4. It is possible to capture pcap data using the LiquidMetal GUI.
+     However, because of new feature development, for this particular demo it is currently better to capture pcap data from the command line.
 As a first step, right click on the ROUTER icon and select the console feature.